ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

   *fn_expr*`(`*args*`)`

 Right now, we only know about one such expression: `() => 0`, so let's use it.
-We'll put it in parentheses:zzz: to keep the parser happy, like we did above: `(() => 0)`.
+We'll put it in parentheses`note` to keep the parser happy, like we did above: `(() => 0)`.
 Since we aren't giving it any arguments, we'll simply write `()` after the expression.
 So we write:
 ```javascript
     (() => 0)()
       //=> 0
 ```

->:zzz: If you're used to other programming languages, you've probably internalized the idea that sometimes parentheses are used to group operations in an expression like math, and sometimes to apply a function to arguments.
+>`note` If you're used to other programming languages, you've probably internalized the idea that sometimes parentheses are used to group operations in an expression like math, and sometimes to apply a function to arguments.
 If not...
 Welcome to the [ALGOL] family of programming languages!

 [ALGOL]: https://en.wikipedia.org/wiki/ALGOL